The Old Signs Of Spitalfields

 A. Gold, Brushfield Street

-A Jewish Hungarian who arrived seeking refuge in Spitalfields around 1880, Amelia worked in as a milliner (hat maker).
+A Jewish Hungarian who arrived seeking refuge in Spitalfields around 1880, Annie worked in as a milliner (hat maker).
 She was one of around 125,000 Jewish refugees who came here in the late 19th Century, often taking up work in textile production or the rag trade.

 Verde & Co.
 Brushfield Street

 Next door is a coffeeshop, still known as Verde & Co, but not the original.

 In 2006 Jeanette Winterson bought the shop dating from 1789.
 Back then she was the only shop on this street, renovating the derelict space, removing rats and rotten floorboards.

 Sadly, last year she was forced to relocate.
 Hikes in business rates meant she was moved on, opening a shop around the corner while another coffeeshop has snatched up the prime real estate.
 I don’t want to sound miserable, but how long until we think it’s be a Pret?

 Now getting increasingly hard to read, I chatted to the owner of the corner house while I was taking this photo.